koulakis/reacher-deep-reinforcement-learning/README.md

 - Actions:
   - 4 continuous variables, corresponding to torque applicable to two joints with values in [-1.0, 1.0]
 - Goal:
-  - Get an average score of at least 30 over 100 consecutive episodes
+  - Get an average score of at least +30 over 100 consecutive episodes

 - Environments:
     Two environments are available, one with a single agent and one with 20 agents.
-The evaluation for the 20 agents environment differs in that the reward of each episode is the average of the agent rewards.
+The evaluation for the 20 agents environment differs in that the reward of each episode is the average of all agent rewards.
 In training the only difference is that one can practically simulate 20 environments in one to speed up exploration.

 ## Solution
-The problem is solved with A2C, PPO and TD3 using the [stable baselines framework](https://stable-baselines3.readthedocs.io/en/master/).
+The problem is solved with all A2C, PPO and TD3 using the [stable baselines framework](https://stable-baselines3.readthedocs.io/en/master/).
  For more details and a comparison of the algorithms' behavior look in the [corresponding report](<tbd>).

 ## Setup project